mbari-org/vars-annotation/docs/BUILD.md

 This project includes an example [env-config.sh](https://github.com/mbari-media-management/vars-annotation/blob/master/env-config.sh) that sets the environment variables to ones used for testing with [m3-microservices](https://github.com/mbari-media-management/m3-microservices).
 You can create you own to define variables you use for your in-house configuration.
 Just remember to run `source env-config.sh` before your build.

+#### Run Build

 Once your enviroment is configured, run: `gradlew jpackage` to build the application.
 The built application will be in `org.mbari.vars.ui/build/jpackage`.
-Note that the build will include it's own JVM, so it can be distrubuted without requiring users to install Java.
+Note that the build packages it's own JVM, so it can be distrubuted without requiring users to install Java.